 Developmental and social-emotional screening of young children (0-5 years of age) in Minnesota

-Public screening programs (such as Child and Teen Checkups, Head Start, local public health programs, school districts and others) should refer to Recommended Instruments (PDF) to determine which screening tools meet criteria for use in their programs.
+Public screening programs (such as Head Start, local public health programs, school districts, and others) should refer to Recommended Instruments at a Glance (PDF) to identify screening tools that meet the criteria for use in their programs.
 For the C&TC clinic setting, refer to Developmental and Social – Emotional Screening in the Clinic Setting.

 For related information not addressed by the Task Force:

 - Mental health screening for 6-21 year-olds, refer to Detailed Comparison Table of Approved Mental Health Screening Instruments (PDF)

 - Postpartum depression screening, refer to the Maternal Depression section on the DHS Screening webpage, the MDH Perinatal Mood and Anxiety Disorders and Perinatal Mental Health - Information for Health Professionals webpages.